tmarfil/nginx_on_ecs_fargate/README.md

 While this tutorial doesn't cover it, [NGINX Plus can send logs to CloudWatch](https://aws.amazon.com/blogs/mt/use-amazon-cloudwatch-contributor-insights-for-general-analysis-of-nginx-logs/).

-By the end of this guide, you'll have a solid understanding of how to deploy NGINX Plus on AWS ECS [Graviton-powered clusters](https://www.aboutamazon.com/news/aws/graviton4-aws-cloud-computing-chip).
+By the end of this guide, you'll have a solid understanding of how to configure, deploy, and quickly scale NGINX Plus on AWS ECS [Graviton-powered clusters](https://www.aboutamazon.com/news/aws/graviton4-aws-cloud-computing-chip).

 ## Part 1: Prepare AWS Environment